Car insurance for unemployed drivers

 Insurance providers may consider that unemployed drivers are:

-• Less likely to maintain their car - With less disposable income to hand, unemployed drivers may try to save money on their car’s upkeep
+• Less likely to maintain their car – with less disposable income to hand, out-of-work drivers may try to save money on their car’s upkeep.

 For these reasons, a change in your employment status often means insurance providers charge a higher premium.